To deploy the BIG-IP® Virtual Edition (VE) system on Amazon EC2, you need to perform these tasks:

-The Management port for your BIG-IP Virtual Edition (VE) may require accessibility over the Internet.
+The Management port for your BIG-IP® Virtual Edition (VE) might require accessibility over the Internet.
 Alternative topologies exist that do not require exposing the Management port to the Internet.

 F5 Networks recommends, at a minimum, adding restrictions to your source addresses in the allow-only-ssh-https-ping security group.

-Alternatively, you may find the AWS EC2 VPN sufficiently effective so that you do not need to associate an Internet accessible Elastic IP with the Management port.
+Alternatively, you might find the Amazon Web Services EC2 VPN sufficiently effective so that you do not need to associate an Internet accessible Elastic IP with the Management port.

 To maintain security, the first time you log in to your EC2 AMI, you should log in as root, and change the Admin password.

 Secondary IP addresses are required for each subnet on which a Virtual Server resides.
-This task documents the process of adding a Secondary IP address to a network interface of a BIG-IP VE instance.
-This process describes the Amazon Web Services user interface at the time of this release.
+This task documents the process of adding a Secondary IP address to a network interface of a BIG-IP® VE instance.
+This process describes the Amazon Web Services (AWS) user interface at the time of this release.

-You may need to make the external IP address for the virtual server Internet-accessible.
+You might need to make the external IP address for the virtual server Internet-accessible.